Pirahã language: Phonology

 The Pirahã language is one of the phonologically simplest languages known, comparable to Rotokas (New Guinea) and the Lakes Plain languages such as Obokuitai.
 There is a claim that Pirahã has as few as ten phonemes, one fewer than Rotokas, or even as few as nine for women, but this requires analyzing /[k]/ as an underlying //hi// and having /h/ invariably substituted for /s/ in female speech.
-Although such a phenomenon is odd cross-linguistically, Ian Maddieson has found in researching Pirahã data that //k// does indeed exhibit an unusual distribution in the language.
+Although such a phenomenon is odd cross-linguistically, Ian Maddieson has found in studying Pirahã data that //k// does indeed exhibit an unusual distribution in the language.

-The "ten phoneme" claim also does not consider the tones of Pirahã, at least two of which are phonemic (marked by an acute accent and either unmarked or marked by a grave accent in Daniel Everett), bringing the number of phonemes to at least twelve.
-Sheldon (1988) claims three tones, high (¹), mid (²) and low (³).

-Phoneme inventory

 When languages have inventories as small and allophonic variation as great as in Pirahã and Rotokas, different linguists may have very different ideas as to the nature of their phonological systems.

+Tone

+The tone-bearing unit in Pirahã is the mora.
+The "ten-phoneme" claim also does not consider the tones of Pirahã, at least two of which are phonemic (marked by an acute accent and either unmarked or marked by a grave accent in Daniel Everett's works), bringing the number of phonemes to at least twelve.
+According to Steven N. Sheldon there are three tones, high (¹), mid (²) and low (³).
+Silva (2014) posits four phonemic tones in Pirahã, two level tones, high and low, and two contour tones, rising and falling, the latter of which are produced when morae of differing tones follow the other.